opendocsg/slw-judgments-backfill/2015_SGHC_72/report.md

  (c ) there may be other assets that have not been disc losed.

 61     In prac tic al terms, the c onsequenc e that follows is that the c ourt may give a higher proportion of known assets where full disc losure has not been given.
-A broad-brush approac h giving an additional uplift to represent the undisc losed assets is permissible: _Yeo Chong Lin v Tay Ang Choo Nancy and another appeal_ [2011] 2 SLR 1157 at [66].
+A broad-brush approac h giving an additional uplift to represent the undisc losed assets is permissible: _Yeo Chong Lin v Tay Ang Choo Nancy and another appeal_ <span class="citation">[2011] 2 SLR 1157</span> at [66].
 That c ase however also rec ognised that a higher proportion of the known assets may be given to c ompensate for the failure to disc lose.
 This was done in _NK v NL_.

 62     In the present c ase, given the unc ertainties, I am of the view that the more appropriate solution would be to provide the Wife a higher proportion of the known assets.
 As will be seen subsequently, this results in the Wife having the whole of the asc ertained assets, whic h are primarily the assets in her hands.
 Though depending on the unknown true value of some of the asset this may ultimately award her more than 42% stric tly speaking, I am satisfied that the approac h adopted is sound given the state of the evidenc e before me.